lgastako/its-log/README.md

 [#inst "2014-03-10T04:57:40.688-00:00" :error "This is an error message.
 It will be seen."]
 ```

-which serialize to this plain text:
+which serialize to the equivalent plain text:

 ```
 [#inst "2014-03-10T04:57:30.005-00:00" :debug "This is a debug message.
 It will be seen."]